Timeline of HIV/AIDS: 1980s

 January 18 – British travel writer Bruce Chatwin dies on January 18 from AIDS-related complications.

-March 9 – Photographer Robert Mapplethorpe, known for his black-and-white portraits and for documenting New York's BDSM scene, passes away at the age of 42 due to complications from HIV/AIDS in a Boston hospital.
+March 9 – Photographer Robert Mapplethorpe, known for his black-and-white portraits and for documenting New York's BDSM scene, dies at the age of 42 due to complications from HIV/AIDS in a Boston hospital.

-July 25 – Entrepreneur Steve Rubell, co-owner of the famed New York City disco Studio 54, passes away on from hepatitis and septic shock complicated by AIDS.
+July 25 – Entrepreneur Steve Rubell, co-owner of the famed New York City disco Studio 54, dies on from hepatitis and septic shock complicated by AIDS.

 August 13 – NASCAR driver Tim Richmond dies from AIDS-related complications.

 August 16 – Amanda Blake, best known for her portrayal of saloon owner Miss Kitty on the television show Gunsmoke, becomes the first actress of note in the United States to die of AIDS-related illness.
 The cause of death was cardiac arrest stemming from CMV hepatitis, an AIDS-related hepatitis.

-November 10 - Actress and writer Cookie Mueller, who starred in many of filmmaker John Waters' early films, passes away from AIDS-related pneumonia at the age of 40.
+November 10 - Actress and writer Cookie Mueller, who starred in many of filmmaker John Waters' early films, dies from AIDS-related pneumonia at the age of 40.

 December 1 – Dancer, director, choreographer, and activist Alvin Ailey, who founded the Alvin Ailey American Dance Theater and its affiliated Alvin Ailey American Dance Center (later Ailey School) as havens for nurturing Black artists and expressing the universality of the African-American experience through dance, dies from an AIDS-related illness at the age of 58.

 The television movie The Ryan White Story airs.
 It stars Judith Light as Jeanne, Lukas Haas as Ryan and Nikki Cox as sister Andrea.
 Ryan White had a small cameo appearance as Chad, a young patient with AIDS.
 Another AIDS-themed film, The Littlest Victims, debuted in 1989, biographically chronicling James Oleske, the first U.S. physician to discover AIDS in newborns during AIDS' early years, when many thought it was only spreading through male-to-male sexual activity.